Platform design · Vimeo · 2016–2025

 Viewer experience Unpredictable Consistent but bland Consistently excellent

-"The real insight was that creators don't want infinite options — they want confidence.
-A well-designed constraint gives them that."
+Creators don't actually want infinite options.
+They want confidence.
+A good constraint gives them that.

 One product.
 Three